garethjmsaunders/digital-code-style-guide/css.md

 ### Do not use style elements

-Document head CSS (between `style` tags) SHOULD NOT be used Where a style rule is only required for a specific page.
+Document head CSS (between `style` tags) SHOULD NOT be used where a style rule is only required for a specific page.
 To do so makes these rules uncacheable and inconsistent.

 Avoid using embedded styles which control the style of only one page; also avoid using `@import` rules within a style block.